Ningheim/Macronark/README.md

-# BlackVoiceMacropad
+# Macronark, a HXH inspired macropad
-A macropad inspired by "Black Voice" an ability in a popular manga called Hunter X Hunter by Yoshihiro Togashi
+A macropad inspired by Shalnark's ability in a popular manga called Hunter X Hunter by Yoshihiro Togashi

-The "Black Voice" is a 12 key macropad with RGB backlit keys.
-It uses QMK firmware and is upgradable with a 6-pin JST port on the PCB.
+The "Macronark" is a 12 key macropad with RGB backlit keys.
+It uses QMK firmware and is upgradable with a 6-pin JST port on the back of the PCB.

 ## Features:
-- Full PLA Black Voice inspired case
+- Full PLA Shalnark inspired case
 - 12 blank DSA keys
 - 12 SK6812 MINI-E LEDs for backlighting